dougbtv/dougbtv.github.io/_posts/2017-05-30-vnf-asterisk-kubernetes.markdown

 And if you are able to, we can also bring that up in the UI.

-If you have my lab setup, bring up `http://localhost:8080` and then use username "admin" password "test123".
+If you have my lab setup, bring up `http://localhost:8080` (or specific IP if you use NAT) and then use username "admin" password "test123".

 Click the "clock icon" in the upper right hand corner, and select say "Last 24 hours" then hit the search button (window pane under the nav towards the left).